Choose options

 Characteristics

-The find: Vincent van der Veen, 'Roman property inscriptions: Keep your dirty paws off my stuff!'.
+The find: Vincent van der Veen, 'Roman property inscriptions: Keep your filthy paws off my things!'

-In 2011, the Het Valkhof museum in Nijmegen, the Netherlands, purchased a Roman helmet from a private individual who had discovered it in a field.
+In 2011, the Het Valkhof Museum in Nijmegen, the Netherlands, purchased a Roman helmet from a private individual who had discovered it in a field.
 The helmet was of the so-called coolus type and could be dated to the first three-quarters of the 1st century AD.
 Although damaged, all parts were recovered.
-The dome and neck guard were made from a single sheet of bronze, while the conical crest knob was soldered on and the crest reinforcement riveted on.
+The dome and neck guard were made from a single sheet of bronze, while the conical knob of the crest was welded and the peak reinforcement riveted.
 The cheek pieces were originally attached to the helmet by two hinges.

-Special: Korneel van Lommel, 'Refusal to do military service in ancient Rome: I would rather cut off my thumb'.
+Special: Korneel van Lommel, 'Refusal of military service in ancient Rome: I'd rather cut off my thumb.'

-Within the span of a few centuries, Rome grew from a small settlement to a vast empire that stretched from Scotland to Mauritania and from the Iberian Peninsula to the Caspian Sea.
-The Roman army was a crucial factor in the establishment of the empire.
-This may give the impression that the Romans were a warrior society, where every Roman was willing to risk his life.
+In the span of a few centuries, Rome grew from a small settlement to a vast empire that stretched from Scotland to Mauritania and from the Iberian Peninsula to the Caspian Sea.
+The Roman army was a crucial factor in establishing the empire.
+This may give the impression that the Romans were a warrior society, where every Roman was willing to risk their life.
 However, this ideal mischaracterizes Roman civilization.
-Several sources refer to young men who did not want to enlist in the army and instead deliberately mutilated themselves in order to be rejected on medical grounds.
-In this article, these testimonies are placed in the appropriate time and context.
-I will explain in more detail the refusal of military service, the young men’s motives for self-mutilation, and the legal repercussions of this act of desertion.
+Several sources refer to young men who did not want to enlist in the army and instead deliberately mutilated themselves, only to be rejected for medical reasons.
+In this article, these testimonies are placed in their proper time and context.
+I will explain in more detail the refusal of military service, the young men's motives for self-mutilation, and the legal repercussions of this act of desertion.

 Illustrated by Pablo Outeiral and Julia Lillo.

-In the spring of 334 BC, Alexander the Great, then aged 21, crossed into Asia Minor at the head of a Macedonian army of 35,000 men to begin the conquest of the Persian Empire.
-Just 50 miles into his journey, he encountered the first Persian opposition at the Granicus River and convincingly overcame it.
-However, our main sources of information disagree on the course of the battle and give only a vague idea of the terrain.
-So is it possible for us, more than two millennia later, to trace exactly what happened at the Granicus River?
+In the spring of 334 BC, Alexander the Great, then 21 years old, crossed into Asia Minor at the head of a Macedonian army of 35,000 men to begin his conquest of the Persian Empire.
+Just 80 kilometers into his journey, he encountered his first Persian opposition at the Granicus River and convincingly overcame it.
+However, our main sources disagree on the course of the battle and give only a vague picture of the terrain.
+So, is it possible for us, more than two millennia later, to trace exactly what happened at the Granicus River?